iamsameervaidya/architecture/Teserac_Presentation_Guide.md

 ## Presenter's Copy — Interview Guide

 **Teserac AI — Design Challenge Response**
-Prepared for: Alan Kuo, Principal Engineer, Teserac AI
+Prepared for: Alan Kuo, Deepak Panchapakesan, Teserac AI

 > **How to use this document:**
 > Each section has a `[~N min]` pacing estimate.
 Italicized lines are your spoken transition sentences.